 An associate member is not a tenant or nominee.
 Societies must ensure correct eligibility before approval.
 The Eligible applicants are usually immediate family members listed in the property documents or joint owners whose name is not first on the share certificate

-Who Qualifies as an Associate Member in the Housing Society?
+Who Qualifies as an Associate Member of Housing Society ?

 As per recent guidelines, an associate member must meet clearly defined criteria: